Skip to main content

 • Quantities you placed versus quantities they measured.

 Per measurement, per day or lump sum.
-When the main's QS arrives with a tally that does not match yours, the difference walks.
+When the main's QS arrives with a measurement that does not match yours, the difference walks.
 Metres laid, tonnes placed, cubes poured need a structured record at the time the work happened, not reconstructed at month-end.

 • Materials supplied vs materials used.